dobrix13/Rufus/README.md

 2. Speak with the Drunk Stranger: The lonely customer in the corner might have a tale or a clue to help Rufus in his quest.

 3. Leave the Taverne: This place feels dangerous and unwelcoming.
 Maybe it's best to seek help elsewhere.

 What will Rufus choose next?

+---

+### Scenario 2.1: The Barkeeper

+Rufus, mustering all his courage, approached the barkeeper.
+The man behind the counter was as rude and ugly as his appearance suggested, and the smell emanating from him was enough to make anyone's eyes water.

+"What do you want, beggar?" the barkeeper growled, his voice as unfriendly as his demeanor.

+"Please, sir," Rufus began hesitantly, "I'm looking for any information that could help me get closer to Princess Isabella."

+The barkeeper's eyes narrowed.
+"Information costs money, and you look like you don't have two coins to rub together."

+Rufus's heart sank.
+He had hoped for some kindness, but it was clear that this man wouldn't help him without payment.
+With no money in his pockets, Rufus was forced to consider his next move.

+He had three choices:

+1. Speak with the Drunk Stranger: The lonely customer in the corner might have a tale or a clue to help Rufus in his quest.

+2. Leave the Taverne: This place feels dangerous and unwelcoming.
+Maybe it's best to seek help elsewhere.

+3. Go and Search for Money: Rufus needs to find some money to buy a drink and get the information he needs.

+What will Rufus choose next?

+---

+### Scenario 2.2: The Drunk Stranger

+Rufus, feeling both curiosity and caution, approached the lone figure in the darkest corner of the taverne.
+The stranger's head was hidden beneath a dark hood, and his face was obscured by shadows.
+As Rufus drew closer, he could hear the man muttering to himself, his words slurred and soaked in melancholy.

+"...Love... light... everyone... love is light... everyone is light... everyone is love..."

+Mustering his courage, Rufus spoke softly, "Hallo."

+The stranger's head lifted slightly, revealing a glint of eyes beneath the hood.
+He turned towards Rufus, his voice gravelly and tinged with sorrow, "Who goes there?
+What do you want?"

+Rufus hesitated, but then decided to be honest, "I am Rufus.
+I'm in love with Princess Isabella and I'm seeking help to win her heart."

+The stranger let out a bitter laugh, "Love, you say?
+A fool's errand, but maybe... just maybe...
+I can help you.
+My ale is empty.
+If you get me another drink, I’ll tell you a secret."

+Rufus had to decide how to respond.
+He had three options:

+1. Go and Search for Money: Rufus needs to find some money to buy a drink and get the information he needs.

+2. Punch the Stranger in the Face: Feeling frustrated and desperate, Rufus could resort to violence, though this might have consequences.

+3. Leave the Taverne: If Rufus felt uneasy about the situation, he could choose to thank the stranger and leave, searching for help elsewhere.

+What will Rufus choose next?